Bg

 Wake windows5 - 5.75 hours

 As toddlers gain more independence, you may find they start taking a looong time making choices.
 They want to do everything themselves — regardless of, you know, their actual capabilities at this age!
-If you find that your toddler is stalling during their bedtime routine, it can help to offer definitive choices.
+If you find that your during their bedtime routine, it can help to offer definitive choices.
 Consider options like, “Do you want to wear the red pajamas or the blue ones?” or, “Would you like to brush your teeth or wash your face first?”
 This can help children feel in control while also ensuring more cooperation at bedtime.

-Some toddlers this age will suddenly start to protest at bedtime due to separation anxiety rearing its head again.
+Some toddlers this age will suddenly start to protest at bedtime due to rearing its head again.
 Consider experimenting with leaving their bedroom door open or introducing a night light (choose one free of blue light).
 These measures can help your toddler feel more secure at bedtime, while still maintaining healthy independent sleep habits (a.k.a. you don’t have to spend an hour trying to silently creep out of their room after helping them fall asleep).
 We recommend closing their door after they drift off to sleep.
 In case of a fire in your home, having the bedroom closed may help slow the spread of fire and smoke.

 Sample 20 month old sleep schedule